 Doctor Visit Costs: If you’re insured, you’ll likely only have to pay a copay per visit to your doctor; the copay is usually a small fraction of the total overall cost for the visit.
 If you’re uninsured, you’ll pay more.

-Treatment Costs: The treatment approach for colon cancer varies widely and depends on which stage of development the cancer has progressed to.
+Treatment Costs: The treatment approach for colorectal cancer varies widely and depends on which stage of development the cancer has progressed to.
 For mild, localized cases, cancerous polyp removal or minor surgery is most common.
-However, in order to treat more progressed colon cancer, a partial Colectomy or full Ostomy procedure may be necessary; lymph node removal is also a possibility.
+However, in order to treat more progressed colorectal cancer, a partial Colectomy or full Ostomy procedure may be necessary; lymph node removal is also a possibility.
 For these reasons, the extent of your treatment will have a direct impact on the financial costs incurred–in other words, the more treatment needed, the more it is likely to cost you.

 Transportation/Travel Costs: If you’re being treated for colon cancer at a facility that is not near your home, you’ll be met with the added financial stress of paying for gas and/or the costs of public transportation to get to and from your appointments.